What’s inside the Outpost.

 All opt-in.
 You control who sees what; nothing about your locations or activity is visible until you explicitly share it.

-23 configurable push notification types across forecasting (geomagnetic storm, G-scale crossing, CME inbound, CME shock confirmed, Bz southward, solar wind speed surge, density spike, HSS arrival, X-class flare, radio blackout), aurora visibility (OVATION overhead, OVATION viewline, oval-at-my-latitude, extreme low-latitude storm, Substorm Scout imminent), nerd-tier (CPCP saturated, hemispheric power, STA proton event), and community (sighting nearby, friend sighting, friend request received).
+32 configurable push notification types across forecasting (geomagnetic storm at your Kp threshold, G-scale crossing, solar flare M+ / X+, CME inbound, CME shock confirmed, magnetic-cloud confirmed at L1 — the “it just hit” ping distinct from prediction, compound-CME warning when two arrivals overlap, Bz southward, solar wind speed surge, sudden L1 shock, density spike, HSS arrival, radio blackout, coronal-hole-Earth-facing 3-5 day heads-up, STEREO-A Bz early warning for 30-60 min lead time over L1, flare-with-CME chain, severe storm G4+, Carrington-class extreme), aurora visibility (OVATION overhead, OVATION viewline reached your latitude, oval-at-my-latitude via HRV magnetometer, Aurora Australis at NZ/AU latitudes via EYWM magnetometer, extreme low-latitude storm, Substorm Scout imminent), nerd-tier (CPCP saturated, hemispheric power, STA proton event), and briefings & community (evening aurora briefing 30 min before sunset, sighting nearby, friend sighting, friend request received, badge unlocked).

 Wake me at Kp 6+.
 Ping me when Bz drops below -10 nT.
+Tell me the moment a CME actually arrives, not just when it’s predicted to.
+Heads-up me three days out when a coronal hole crosses central meridian.
 Alert me when a friend within 200 mi reports a sighting.
 Don’t bother me before sunset on weeknights.
 Each alert has its own threshold slider, cooldown, and quiet-hours rule.
 Master mute toggle for travel days.
 Configure once, get the right pings only.

 Your face to the rest of the chase community.
 Hero banner with your favorite aurora photo, display name, the chip-style displayed badge next to your @username, your Trophy Case rendered as a single-row showcase any visiting chaser can tap to see what each badge represents, plus stats tiles at the bottom (lifetime, this year, last 30d, max G-level, etc.).